 7. Be Unique With Your Content

-Don’t try and copy the identity of a competitor.
+Don’t try to copy the identity of a competitor.
 Stand out and find your own unique target audience to market to.

 8. Develop a Branding Strategy

-Your company/organization should have a clear, consistent theme and message for all your marketing efforts.
+Your company/organization should have a clear, consistent theme and message for all of your marketing efforts.